corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 Next, Farmer Bob prepares the amount of apples Peter requested by self-issuing a `BasketofApples` state.

-1. Go to the `PartyA` node window and run the following command:
+1. Go to the `PartyA` node window and run the command:

 `flow start PackApplesInitiator appleDescription: Fuji10472, weight: 10`